 How do money market accounts work?

-When you deposit funds in a money market account, the bank pays you periodic interest, often with a variable interest rate.
-You retain the right to withdraw your funds, and you can usually use a checkbook or debit card to draw on the account.
+When you deposit funds into a money market account, the bank pays you periodic interest, often at a variable rate, on your balance.
+You can withdraw your funds at any time, and you usually receive a checkbook or debit card to spend from the account directly.

 Money market accounts are useful if you need immediate access to your funds.
 You don't need to spend time making a withdrawal or transferring money to a checking account first.